absentbird/slog/README.md

 Slog can be used to keep track of time spent on a project or to keep track of when your co-workers use the bathroom.
 The uses are endless!
 Any one-line event or memo that you want to attach to a timestamp is a contender.

-If you can't think of a good use for it just call it minimalist micro-journaling.
+If you can't think of a practical use for Slog just call it *minimalist micro-journaling*.
 Remember to bring it up casually next time you get coffee so people can hear how trendy and cool you are.